filtoid/pythonne-zeromq/README.md

 We will build the client as part of the dojo in Python North East

 # Slides
-When the slide are ready I'll add then here
+Slides for the talk are available here: https://docs.google.com/presentation/d/1cMvGv6qxDO3OTwGCieFOIaqZe-wXU1tgCHpiRlH0K5w/edit?usp=sharing